andothers/andothers.github.io/now.md

 # Reading:

-Cowboy Graves (Roberto Bolano) - As expected, addition to the labyrinth of Bolano.
+Cowboy Graves (Roberto Bolano) - As expected.
+A fine addition to the labyrinth of Bolano.
 The titular novella  was a delightful read, although I’m struggling to get through the second story.

 Inverting the Pyramid (Jonathan Wilson) - A good fix for my Football Manager crave.